More about Kuntanawa Yunu Rapé

 In the Kuntanawa tradition the healers use it to heal depression.
 Depression is seen as the consequence of negative energy accumulating in the energetic body.
 This is from wrong choices, from external influences and as with everything from influences of the spiritual worlds.
 Negative thoughts attracts negative energies and beings that feed on that energy.
 As such it becomes a vicious circle where it starts with something that attracts something that makes it worse, that attracts more of what it made worse in the first place.
 In time this manifests in the physical and becomes real

 dis-ease.
-A lot of the indigenous medicine is based on this understanding of interaction between the visible and the invisible.
+Kuntanawa indigenous medicine is based on this understanding of interaction between the visible and the invisible.
 The indigenous healers use the medicines like Rapé, Sananga, Ayahuasca and Kambo together with the herbs of the forest to heal.
-They use herbal baths, steam baths, teas and so on.
+The Kuntanawa use herbal baths, steam baths, teas and so on.
 Many times the medicine man takes the medicines to journey and identify the disease and discover the medicine for the ailment.
 The patient doesn’t necessarily participate.
 Just the shaman takes the medicines to pray and journey and discover what needs to be uncovered,

 Use with respect and care; it is a tobacco product and can be habit forming!